jnikula/hawkmoth/doc/directives.rst

    Incorporate documentation comments from the files specified by the space separated list of filename patterns given as arguments.
-The patterns are interpreted relative to the :data:`cautodoc_root` configuration option.
+The patterns are interpreted relative to the :data:`hawkmoth_root` configuration option.

    .. rst:directive:option:: transform
       :type: text